The medieval studies advanced module ger231

 The medieval studies module ger231

-The module consists of two courses, each with two semester hours per week: In the basic seminar, which is offered in the winter semester, you will acquire the basic skills to be able to understand and translate Middle High German texts by reading them.
-In order to do this successfully, it is also necessary to acquire important knowledge of the history of the language.
-In the basic seminar, you will also acquire medieval work techniques and gain an initial insight into the diversity of genres in medieval German literature through the selection of sample texts.
+The module consists of two courses, each comprising two hours per week over the semester: in the introductory seminar, which is offered each winter semester, you will acquire the fundamental skills required to read, understand and translate Middle High German texts.
+To ensure this is achieved, the module also covers key aspects of the history of the language.
+Furthermore, as part of the introductory seminar, you will learn research methods in medieval studies and, through the selection of sample texts, gain an initial insight into the diversity of genres in medieval German-language literature.

-In the advanced seminar, which is attended in the following summer semester, you will deal in depth with a literary topic from medieval studies.
-The examination consists of either a written exam covering the entire module or a seminar paper of 10-15 pages on a topic arising from the seminar.
-The examination is assessed by the lecturer of the specialisation seminar, who does not have to be the same lecturer as the lecturer of the basic seminar you attended (exception: if the basic seminar focuses on 'Middle Low German', the specialisation seminar must also have this focus).
+In the advanced seminar, which is attended in the following summer semester, you will engage in-depth with a literary topic from the field of medieval studies.
+The assessment consists either of a written exam covering the entire module or a 10–15-page seminar paper on a topic arising from the seminar.
+The assessment is marked by the lecturer of the advanced seminar, who need not be the same as the lecturer of the introductory seminar you attended (Exception: If the introductory seminar focuses on ‘Middle Low German’, the advanced seminar must also have this focus).

-In summary, the following scheme applies to module ger231:
+In summary, the following structure applies to module ger231:

 Bonus system:

-In the basic seminar, you have the opportunity to voluntarily earn a grade bonus by successfully completing documented tests and homework, which you can use to improve (but not worsen!) the grade of the examination performance (written exam or seminar paper in the seminar) by 0.7 or 0.6.
-If you would like to take advantage of this option, please sign the relevant form by the second session of the basic seminar and declare that you are willing to do so and would like to acquire the grade bonus.
+In the introductory seminar, you have the opportunity to voluntarily earn a grade bonus by successfully completing and submitting tests and homework assignments, which allows you to improve (but not lower!) your grade (written exam or seminar paper) by 0.7 or 0.6 respectively If you wish to take advantage of this opportunity, please sign the relevant form by the second session of the introductory seminar, thereby confirming that you are willing to do so and wish to earn the mark bonus.
 To earn this bonus, you must successfully complete a certain number of assignments.

-At the end of the semester, you will receive a certificate from the lecturer of the basic seminar documenting that you have successfully completed the corresponding tasks.
-You hand in this certificate at the end of the following summer semester together with the written exam or seminar paper; the corrector will then take this into account with a bonus of 0.7 or 0.6 in the grade of the overall examination performance.
-For example, you can turn a grade of 3.0 in the seminar paper into a 2.3 overall examination grade.
+At the end of the semester, you will receive a certificate from the lecturer of the introductory seminar confirming that you have successfully completed the relevant tasks.
+You must submit this certificate at the end of the following summer semester together with your written exam or seminar paper; the examiner will then factor this into your overall examination grade by awarding a bonus of 0.7 or 0.6.
+For example, you could turn a grade of 3.0 in your seminar paper into an overall examination grade of 2.3.